Browsing All posts tagged under »puzzle box«

 February 21, 2010

 Hurrah!
 I’m very pleased to announce the first ever successful opening of a Reverse Geocache™ Puzzle Box.
 (If you don’t know what a Reverse Geocache is, you should read this first.)
 The event occurred Saturday night, January 30th, in Austin, Texas, USA.
-Alas, it wasn’t the famous box that opened – that one is still sitting sadly [...]
+Alas, it wasn’t the famous box that opened – that one is still sitting [...]

 Puzzle Box 3: The Voyeuristic World